 - Students in 9th-11th grade may not drive to school without a request from a parent and the prior approval of the Rosh Mesivta.
 12th graders may drive to school with a valid license and their own/their family vehicle. - There are a limited number of parking spaces that must be reserved for faculty and visitors.
-Students who have permission to drive to school are not permitted to park in the school parking lot. - 9th-11th grade students who drive to school are forbidden to use their cars at any time during the school day without prior permission from the Rosh Mesivta. - A student may not ride to or from school with another student driver unless he has written permission from a parent.
+Students who have permission to drive to school are not permitted to park in the school parking lot. - 9th-11th grade students who drive to school must turn in their keys in the office and are forbidden to use their cars at any time during the school day without prior permission from the Rosh Mesivta. - A student may not ride to or from school with another student driver unless he has written permission from a parent.